CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Experiments

 \section{Experiments}

 We evaluate our framework on two tasks: (i) 3D open-vocabulary semantic segmentation, where the goal is to assign category labels to 3D object instances without task-specific training, and (ii) natural-language object retrieval, where the goal is to localize objects in a 3D scene given free-form text queries that may contain relational and orientation constraints.
-All experiments are conducted on a workstation equipped with a single NVIDIA RTX4090.
+All experiments are conducted on a workstation equipped with a single NVIDIA RTX4090, with the exception of the VLM and LLM components, which are accessed through external APIs.